andresteingress/andresteingress.github.io/_posts/2017-10-12-fn-project.md

 fn start
 {% endhighlight %}

 This will fire up a local server including an embedded database and message queue.
-Imagine this server is acting as a function container.
-It provides a function API so that deployed functions can be called and served via this server.
+Imagine this server as a conceptual container routing to your functions.
+It also provides a function API for querying meta-data and executing other operations on behalf of the registered functions.
 The server is again a Docker container and it uses the image "fnproject/functions" for running the function container.
 Once started, you can access Fn functions under `localhost:8080`:

 {% highlight shell %}
 $ curl http://localhost:8080